Skip to main content

 See answer

-If you are not sure whether the class has been created, you can confirm it by visiting the schema endpoint here (replace the URL with your actual endpoint):
+If you are not sure whether the collection has been created, check the schema endpoint.

 You should see: